OpenSource Blogging with Jekyll GitHub VSCode Part2

 assets\images

-contains image files used by the site and pages/posts.
-Save your PNG/JPEG/BMP/GIF files into this folder and reference the path in your markdown. -
+- save your PNG/JPEG/BMP/GIF files into this folder and reference the path in your markdown for example

 _config.yml

-.
-Modify this file first to update key properties/variables and then rerun a jekyll serve to see the changes locally. -
+- modify this file first to update key properties/variables and then rerun a jekyll serve to see the changes locally

 .gitignore

-contains files or folders that you do not want syncing via Git to your GitHub repository.
-Modify this file if you add a _drafts folder later on for posts that you don’t want sync’d into GitHub. -
+- modify this file if you add a _drafts folder later on for posts that you don’t want sync’d into GitHub

 Gemfile